MicrosoftDocs/CortanaSkillsKit/docs/skills/cortana-design-guidelines.md

 ## Example

-This example demonstrates an end-to-end task flow for a background app in **Cortana**.
+This example demonstrates an end-to-end task flow for a background app in Cortana.
 We're using the **Adventure Works** app to cancel a trip to Las Vegas.
 This example uses the "Title with 68x68 icon and text" template.

 ![end to end cortana background app flow](../media/images/e2e-canceltrip.png)

 Here are the steps outlined in this image:

-1. The user taps the microphone to initiate **Cortana**.
+1. The user taps the microphone to initiate Cortana.
 1. The user says "Cancel my Adventure Works trip to Vegas" to launch the **Adventure Works** app in the background.
-The app uses both **Cortana** speech and canvas to interact with the user.
+The app uses both Cortana speech and canvas to interact with the user.
-1.  **Cortana** transitions to a handoff screen that gives the user acknowledgment feedback ("I'll get Adventure Works on that."), a status bar, and a cancel button.
+1. Cortana transitions to a handoff screen that gives the user acknowledgment feedback ("I'll get Adventure Works on that."), a status bar, and a cancel button.
 1. In this case, the user has multiple trips that match the query, so the app provides a disambiguation screen that lists all the matching results and asks, “Which one do you wanna cancel?”
 1. The user specifies the "Vegas Tech Conference" item.
 1. As the cancellation cannot be undone, the app provides a confirmation screen that asks the user to confirm their intent.
 1. The user says "Yes".
 1. The app then provides a completion screen that shows the result of the operation.

 We explore these steps in more detail here.